3v401/HackTheBox/Builder/README.md

 When you access the webpage at `http://10.10.11.8:8080` and observe that the Linux server (pic1) uses Jenkins (pic2), it means that Jenkins is installed and running on that server.
 The Jenkins web interface is being served on port 8080, allowing you to interact with Jenkins through your web browser.
 How do we interact with the server through Jenkins?
 And more important, is there a vulnerability for Jenkins 2.441?

 Let's look for "Jenkins 2.441 vulnerability" on the internet.
 After a quick search we find the following [URL](https://www.jenkins.io/security/advisory/2024-01-24/#SECURITY-3314) on the Jenkins documentation.
+It makes reference to the vulnerability [CVE-2024-23897](https://nvd.nist.gov/vuln/detail/CVE-2024-23897).

 ##### Vulnerability explained